 Talk to children

 Be open and honest about what’s been happening in the world and encourage children to ask questions.
-This resource is helpful for talking to children about the virus.

 Use a planner